-Though broadcasting involves many types of media, when you think of broadcasting many people think about television broadcasting.
+Though broadcasting involves many types of media, the most common form that comes to mind is television.
 From news to sports coverage to the airing of fictional shows, television has captured the minds and imaginations of the world.
 In this article, we'll look at how to best suit your education to prepare you for a career in television broadcasting.

-Despite the wide connotations of the word “broadcasting,” the first thing that will often come to international students' minds when they hear it is the classic picture of a television reporter dutifully covering some exciting developing story for the world.
-Due to its romanticized nature and high exposure, television broadcasting is one of the most popular broadcasting fields to get into.
+Despite the many connotations of the word “broadcasting,” the first thing that will often come to international students' minds when they hear it is the classic picture of a television reporter covering some exciting developing story for the world.
+Due to its romanticized nature and high exposure, television broadcasting is one of the most popular broadcasting fields there is.
 In school, television broadcasting programs can set you up with the general skills you need to succeed while allowing you to study sports broadcasting, broadcast journalism, or other niche disciplines to specialize your expertise even further.

 One of the advantages of television broadcasting is the broad range of genres and jobs it covers.
 While the unflagging news reporter may be who international students remember, television employs a wide variety of positions both in front of and behind the camera.
 For the tech whiz, there is plenty of work helming video and audio recording equipment, managing and editing footage, and even overseeing the actual broadcast signal of anything that goes to air.
 For the creative or managerial types who'd rather not have to put on their best face every day, work as a writer, news researcher, or producer means playing a big role in the broadcast without stepping in front of the camera.